The Complete History of 3D Printing: From 1980 to 2023

 Whilst corporations were breaking records, Dr. Adrian Bowyer and his RepRap movement were also hard at work with more wholesome goals.
 The 2008 release of the ‘Darwin’ RepRap 3D printer was huge – the printer could self-replicate, and people could now easily and cheaply 3D print at home if they had moderate technological and technical knowledge.

-2008: Thingiverse, and the begininng of 3D printed prosthetics
+2008: Thingiverse, and the Beginning of 3D Printed Prosthetics

 Although now widely known, a small website called Thingiverse, owned by a fledgling company called Makerbot launched in 2008.
 Thingiverse allowed designers to upload their 3D printer models built on various 3D software for others to download for free and print at home.
 Since everybody loves free stuff, Thingiverse soon took off.
-It is now in the top 700 most popular websites in the USA, and just outside the top 1,000 websites in the world.
+It is the most popular STL website by far, and just outside the top 1,000 websites in the world overall.
 Thingiverse now hosts over a million STL files that anyone can download and tinker with.

 Another major event in 2008 was the first 3D printed prosthetic.
 This extraordinary achievement was compounded by the fact that this prosthetic leg did not need to be assembled, it was 3D printed to function immediately.
 This opened many people’s eyes to how 3D printing could save time and labor, as fully-assembled objects could be printed from scratch.